 Campbellton + Cross Creek + patriotism = Fayetteville

-In 1783, the towns of Campbellton and Cross Creek merged and were renamed Fayetteville – the very first United States city or town to be named in honor of Lafayette (who was only 26 years old at the time!).
-Local leaders were vying with Raleigh to become the state capital, and felt that naming their enlarged community after the French hero of the American Revolution would help their chances.
+In 1783, the State Assembly merged the towns of Campbellton and Cross Creek and named the combined area “Fayetteville” – the very first United States city or town to be named in honor of Lafayette (who was only 26 years old at the time!).
+Local leaders, prominent businessmen, and state-level office holders were vying with Raleigh for Fayetteville to become the state capital, and they felt that naming their enlarged community after the French hero of the American Revolution would help their chances.
 Ultimately their bid failed, but the name lives on.
 Of the many cities and counties in the United States named for Lafayette, our Fayetteville is the only name-sake city that he personally visited.

 St. Avold – Fayetteville’s Sister City